-The latest It’s Not Okay Week of action – organised by the multi-agency Project Phoenix team – which ran from 31 October to 6 November and aimed to raise awareness of child sexual exploitation and, in particular, encourage people to stay alert to anyone who may be vulnerable while travelling.
+The It’s Not Okay scheme– organised by the multi-agency Project Phoenix team – is aimed to raise awareness of child sexual exploitation and, in particular, encourage people to stay alert to anyone who may be vulnerable while travelling.

 During the Week of Action, Tameside Phoenix team visited train and bus stations, schools and Ashton Moss leisure complex to raise awareness of CSE safety messages.
 Tameside taxi and cab drivers also received training in spotting the signs of CSE.
 There was also multi-agency visits to Tameside premises where intelligence suggests there may be links to CSE activity.

 Arundale Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
 For full details of our safeguarding arrangements please refer to the Safeguarding policy.

 Should you have any concerns in terms of Safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
 If the allegation concerns the Assistant Head, Executive Head of School or any other teacher, you should contact: Mrs Dolan, Chair of Governors, via school who will arrange for her to call you as soon as possible.

 Should you feel that your concerns have not been dealt with appropriately by the school/chair of governors, you should contact the Local Authority Designated Officer (LADO), which can be found on the following website http://www.tamesidesafeguardingchildren.org.uk/professionals/managementofallegations.aspx